ws-kj/xsnip/README.md

 ## Configuration
 The saved screenshot directory, poll rate, quit key, and cursor glyph can all be changed from their default values by editing the corresponding macros at the top of `xsnip.c` and recompiling.

-If you experience strange behavior when the program is running, such as a black or blurry screen, recompile with the `OPAQUE` macro set to `true`.
-You should also do this if your window manager/compositor does not support transparency.
+If you experience strange behavior when the program is running, such as a black or blurry screen, run xsnip in opaque mode with the flag `-o`, or recompile with the `OPAQUE` macro set to `true` to set it as the default.
+When the default mode is opaque, you can run in transparent mode with the `-t` flag.
+You should compile in opaque mode if your window manager/compositor does not support transparency.